New Program Announcement

 Faculty members who wish to apply for a KIE Faculty Fellowship should submit the following materials:

 - The nature and significance of the proposed project.
+(400 words max. for this section of the statement).

 - A description of the project or projects to be initiated during the fellowship period and a timeline for completion for each project.
 Please note in this description whether the proposed project is new or continuing.
 Please also note whether you are applying for the KIE Faculty Fellowship (course release option) or KIE Faculty Fellowship (summer stipend option) (and/or if you are open to either fellowship opportunity).